 Joy The Baker’s Cashew Turmeric Granola

-Perfect for mornings with the kids or a mid-afternoon pick me up from all of that self-isolation and quarantining...this cashew-turmeric granola is inspired by our friend Joy The Baker (see bio below - she rules).
+Perfect for mornings with the kids or a mid-afternoon pick me up, this cashew-turmeric granola recipe is inspired by our friend Joy The Baker (see bio below - she rules).
 It's a delicious and nutritious twist on your typical granola formula.
-This winning combination has it all: immune boosting turmeric, wholesome oats, and of course, Cashew JOI to pull it all together.
+This winning combination has it all: immune boosting turmeric, wholesome oats, crunchy cocoa nibs and of course, JOI cashew plant base to pull it all together.